-Flax seeds chutney pudi (agasey chutney pudi) step-by-step recipe with photos.
+Flax seeds chutney pudi (agasey chutney pudi) step-by-step recipe with video and photos.

 Chutney pudi is a spice blend or spice mix that is in dry powdered form and is used as an accompaniment for south Indian meals and breakfast.
 ‘Pudi’ translates to powder in Kannada.
 Chutney pudi can be called a dry form of chutney and comes in very handy when you are unable to make fresh chutney.
 It is usually mixed with ghee or gingelly oil before serving.
 There are several varieties of chutney pudi.
 This flax chutney pudi is probable the healthiest amongst all.

-Flax seeds, also known as linseed, is a superfood that is very rich in omega-3.
+Flaxseed is the best vegetarian source of omega-3 which is an essential fatty acid containing 23% omega-3.
 It is a very good source of plant-based omega 3 fatty acids.
+It is also very high in antioxidants and fiber.
 It is also a rich source of some vitamins and minerals.
+Flax seeds help improve digestion and also help with cholesterol.

 Try my version of this easy-to-make accompaniment with your meals or breakfast and add a tasty and healthy element in no time.